CharlyReux/evolvable-by-design-tutorial/tutorial.md

 We now need to update our profileCard component accordingly, so that it can use the new type of data the service gets.

-We provide a utilitary class *`WithSemanticDataRequired`* that simplifies the usage of the library, here is how our component looks like now.
+We provide a utility class *`WithSemanticDataRequired`* that simplifies the usage of the library, here is how our component looks like now.

 ```tsx
 export default function ProfileCard(props: { user: SemanticResource }) {